Frequently Asked Questions About The Directed Study Pathway

 No, not necessarily.
 LECOM has an open-door policy; however, at times, appointments may be necessary because of faculty members’ other commitments, including teaching, administration, research, patient care and community service.

-No. While the majority of coursework is presented in a DSP module, certain courses are presented in the traditional lecture and laboratory format with mandatory attendance.
+No. The majority of coursework is presented in a DSP module, certain courses are presented in the traditional lecture and laboratory format with mandatory attendance.

-No, students must attend OPP lectures and laboratories throughout the two years of the DSP curriculum, typically once per week.
+No, students must attend OPP lectures and laboratory sessions throughout the first two years of the DSP curriculum, typically once per week.

 If you have any interest or any further questions, please contact the LECOM Admissions office or the Director of DSP.